-A Scottish immunisation toolkit for universities and colleges is being produced to help emphasise these important messages with signposting to Scottish contacts and support.
+The Public Health Scotland 'Vaccines for Students' stakeholder toolkit is available to download from the Scottish Government's Marketing Resource Centre.
+This toolkit for universities and colleges has been produced to help emphasise these important messages with signposting to Scottish contacts and support.

-For more information or to request the toolkit, please email: phs.scot
+For more information or to discuss the toolkit, please email: phs.screeningandimmunisation@phs.scot